daltn/great-ghost/README.md

 Web-based audio/visual piece made in collaboration with artist/musician, Sean Kravit.

-The design of the piece was influenced by the idea of nudity as a metaphor for emotional vulnerability.
-A bank of questions are shuffled using the Fisher-Yates algorithm and the first three are displayed to the user which probes the user's notions of their ego & thought process.
-The user's answers are then embedded and animated as a part of the music video.
+This piece was influenced by the idea of nudity as a metaphor for emotional vulnerability.
+A bank of questions are shuffled and three of them are displayed to the user.
+These questions examine the notion of ego & self-reflection.
+The answers are then embedded and animated as a part of the music video.

 [https://nudityforbeginners.com/](https://nudityforbeginners.com/)